jacobschandel/TI84-Programs/README.md

 # TI-84 Programs
-This contains small TI-84 Programs I have written for my calculator, mostly for use in computer engineering classes.
+This contains small TI-84 programs I have written for my calculator, mostly for use in computer engineering classes.
 Feel free to use these programs as you'd like.
+(To install these programs, search for TI Connect online, and use that software to add them to your calculator.)
 ## DELTAWYE
 ### Project Status: Complete
 ### Language: TI BASIC